 Despite the prominence of IBM, Eli Lilly and Merck et al, the majority of FDI was channeled into the International Financial Services Centre (IFSC), a small district in Dublin with low taxation and light regulation – the latter once again rearing its head as dubious practices were allowed to flourish.

 Meanwhile, the rise in house prices was huge and unsustainable; between 1994 and 2006 house prices in Dublin grew by 519%.
 This property bubble bore no relation to reality or wages and was primed to burst.
 Conversely, whilst house prices rose, what are now ‘ghost estates’ sprung up as developers continued building.
-For many, these abandoned shells which scar the landscape are the legacy of the Celtic Tiger.
+For many, these abandoned shells which scar the landscape are the real legacy of the Celtic Tiger.

 There is now what I would define as a third chapter of this economic story which began in 2008.
 It will be remembered as the year when things began to unravel for the global economy.
-Lehman Brothers filed for bankruptcy in September 2008 and within a couple of months Ireland had its own scandal as Anglo Irish Bank found itself wildly overexposed to construction and property investments.
+Lehman Brothers filed for bankruptcy in September of that year and within a couple of months Ireland had its own scandal as Anglo Irish Bank found itself wildly overexposed to construction and property investments.

-Controversially, the bank was deemed ‘too big to fail’, nationalised and despite protestations to the contrary, was insolvent.
+Controversially, the bank was deemed ‘too big to fail’, nationalised and despite protestations to the contrary, was ruled insolvent.
 It later emerged that Anglo Irish, as O’Toole put it had been ‘cooking its books’ with former Chairman, Sean FitzPatrick taking out a staggering €87 million in secret loans from the bank.
 Once again the notion of regulation was conspicuous by its absence.

 O’Toole also vilifies Brian Cowen.
 Although, BIFFO will be remembered as the man responsible for signing the financial rescue package with the Troika of the European Union, European Central Bank and International Monetary Fund, it is his complicity in the role of Minister for Finance, a period where casino banking grew and regulation shrunk that Cowen perhaps deserves greatest censure.

-Reading ‘Ship of Fools: How Stupidity and Corruption Sank the Celtic Tiger’ it is apparent how difficult pinning the blame on one person is.
+Reading ‘Ship of Fools: How Stupidity and Corruption Sank the Celtic Tiger’ it is apparent how difficult and foolish pinning the blame on just one person is.
 The book describes in detail the myriad micro and macro-economic, cultural and technological factors that simultaneously struck to tame the Celtic Tiger, but for me, it highlights one of man’s eternal problems; that of too much power being held in the hands of just a few.

-With construction bosses sitting on the boards of banks which lent freely to their companies, whilst simultaneously making lavish donations to politicians as regulators sat back and did nothing, it is little wonder things turned toxic.
+With construction bosses sitting on the boards of banks which lent freely to their companies, whilst making lavish donations to politicians as regulators sat back and did nothing, it is little wonder things turned toxic.
 Granted, this is an oversimplified version of events and there were more shades of grey than O’Toole concedes, but undoubtedly the Celtic Tiger was Ireland’s opportunity to usher in an era of sustainable growth, prosperity and development.

-O’Toole surmises that the few, termed the ‘Golden Circle’ were allowed to ride roughshod over the dreams of a generation, not to mention saddling them with huge debt thanks to a combination of incompetence, greed and criminality.
+O’Toole surmises that the few, termed the ‘Golden Circle’ were allowed to ride roughshod over the dreams of a generation, not to mention saddling them with huge debt thanks to a heady concoction of incompetence, greed and criminality.
 Although, O’Toole uses the book to tell how the famed luck of the Irish ran out, it’s difficult to think that those responsible, those who have yet to be held to account are doing anything but riding theirs.